Aashriya-Pareek/sales_data_analysis/README.md

 ## Questions (KPIs)
 - Compare the sales and orders using single chart.
 - Which month got the highest sales and orders.
-- Who purchased more - Men or Women
+- Who purchased more - Men or Women.
 - What are different order status in 2022.
 - List top 10 states contributing the sales.
 - Relation between age and gender based on number of orders.